 After establishing a long run relationship between the two variables, the next task was to examine if population growth causes youth unemployment in Uganda given the time series data.
 The outcome of the results revealed that population growth granger causes youth unemployment in Uganda as indicated by a p-value of 0.6781 in table 4.3.
-This findings conform with the findings of Monteiro and Victoria (2005), who in their study established that a country that has high rate of population growth is most likely to be faced with high rates of youth unemployment.
+This findings conform with the findings of Monteiro and Victoria (2005), who in their study established that a country that has high rate of population growth is most likely to be faced with high rates of youth unemployment Thus in Uganda the results show that population growth causes youth unemployment.